Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Single front chainring, 6 to 8-speed drivetrains are standard

-Downhill and freeride bikes are designed to take the beating, full time!
+Downhill and freeride bikes fall into a category of bikes designed to take a beating!
 Steep drops, huge jumps, gnarly terrain, and all the previous at the highest possible speed.

-These bikes are engineered to handle a mass amount of stress without a failure, for example, even downhill tires are made to be extra resilient to prevent punctures.
+These bikes are engineered to handle a mass amount of stress without failure.
+For example, even downhill tires are made to be extra resilient to prevent punctures.

-The geometry and parts on downhill bikes have been designed so that riders can go over obstacles with maximum traction.
+The geometry and parts on DH bikes have been designed so that riders can go over obstacles with maximum traction.

 To summarize, downhill bikes are only meant to go downhill, and on specific trails.
-They are not comfortably ridden as everyday all-around bikes.
+They are not as comfortable as everyday all-around bikes.

 Best Downhill Bikes